okeshawarz/prospectus/draft5.md

 and never-controlled apartments stood "side-by-side in Cambridge neighborhoods on the eve of rent control removal thus offering a tight temporal and geographic framework for assessing the impact of the law on residential prices.
-In other words, since the features of rent-controlled apartments (non-owner0occupied houses, condominiums, or apartments built prior to 1969) were distributed essentially randomly throughout the Cambridge housing stock, the effects of purely the exogenous variation in control status can be identified neatly^[Note
+In other words, since the features of rent-controlled apartments (non-owner-occupied houses, condominiums, or apartments built prior to 1969) were distributed essentially randomly throughout the Cambridge housing stock, the effects of purely the exogenous variation in control status can be identified neatly^[Note